lethalNeutrino/cs70-predict-final/README.md

 ## Running the Program:

+First `git pull` this repo somewhere on your computer.

 `cd` into the same folder as the .py file then run the following:
 ```
 python3 predict_70_final.py